Oscillatory amplitude of stochastic gravitational wave spectrum: Primordial gravitational waves

+From Eqs.\eqref{rk1}-\eqref{rk5}, it can be seen that the reheating parameter $\beta_s$ affects the squeezing parameter for each range.
+Thus, $\beta_s$ affects the amplitude of the squeezed gravitational waves for the entire frequency ranges unlike the case without squeezing effect where $\beta_s$ actually affects only the reheating stage itself.\footnote{For details on the calculations of the amplitude without squeezing effect, one may refer to Ref.\cite{cqg}.}

-Thus the squeezing angle also varies for each frequency interval.
-The factor $\cos\phi_k (\eta)$ in Eq.(\ref{hkbe}) is an oscillatory function of time which reflects the oscillatory features in the power spectrum as a result of the squeezing phenomenon.
-For long wavelength modes, $k < k_H$, $\cos \phi_k (\eta)$ is almost unity while it leads to oscillations for high frequency modes $k \gg k_H$.
-Due to the squeezing effect, the stochastic gravitational waves form a collection of standing waves with a non-stationary background.
+Thus, both the squeezing parameters and squeezing angles vary for each frequency interval.
+The factor $\cos\phi_k (\varsigma)$ in Eqs.\eqref{hkbe} is an oscillatory function of time which reflects the oscillatory features in the power spectrum as a result of the squeezing effect.
+For long wavelength modes, $k < k_H$, $\cos \phi_k (\varsigma)$ is almost unity while it leads to oscillations for high frequency modes $k \gg k_H$.
+Due to the squeezing effect, the stochastic primordial gravitational waves form a collection of standing waves with a non-stationary background.